-AIM CURRENT GOOD PRACTICE ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Increase access to the curriculum for pupils with a disability • Our school offers a differentiated curriculum for all pupils.
-Staff work with appropriate outside agencies to support children with physical disabilities.
+AIM CURRENT GOOD PRACTICE ACTIONS TO BE TAKEN PERSON RESPONSIBLE DATE TO COMPLETE ACTIONS BY SUCCESS CRITERIA Increase access to the curriculum for pupils with a disability to support children with physical disabilities.
 We use resources tailored to the needs of pupils who require support to access the curriculum e.g. sloping boards, wobble cushions.
 Curriculum resources include examples of people with disabilities.
 Curriculum progress is tracked for all pupils, including those with a disability.
 Targets are set effectively and are appropriate for pupils with additional needs.
 The curriculum is reviewed to make sure it meets the needs of all pupils.
-Our school ensures that all school clubs and educational visits are available to all pupils including those with a disability.
-Additional Inclusion Funding is applied for if applicable.
-SENCO regularly attends SEND network meetings. • Analyse data to ensure that pupils with SEND are making expected progress from their starting point through the use of Insights.
+Our school ensures that all school clubs and • Analyse data to ensure that pupils with SEND are making expected progress from their starting point through the use of Insights.
 All venues for visits to be check and risk assessed prior to visit.
 Training has been undertaken for the Literacy Pathway - roll out to further staff members Class teacher and HG (Educational Visit coordinator) BH EF SV KA On a termly basis and review by end of the Summer.
 When appropriate Termly assessment All pupils will have equal access to a broad and balanced curriculum.
 Pupils with SEND are making expected progress from their starting point.